 The following subjects are covered during the five-day programme:

-We invite you to view the programme for the 2017 INLE here.
-The 2018 programme will be available soon.
+We invite you to view the draft programme for the 2018 INLE here.

 The NEA and NUS will jointly provide certificates of participation to those who attend the course.